d365collaborative/d365fo.tools/docs/Invoke-D365AzureStorageUpload.md

 ## OUTPUTS

 ## NOTES
+Tags: Azure, Azure Storage, Config, Configuration, Token, Blob, File, Files, Bacpac, Container

+Author: Mötz Jensen (@Splaxi)

 The cmdlet supports piping and can be used in advanced scenarios.
 See more on github and the wiki pages.

-Author: Mötz Jensen (@Splaxi)

 ## RELATED LINKS